FreshCrispyBacon/ADS-2/README.md

 Initially, we had intended to utilize Trello as a means of keeping each other informed about progress made on the project.
 However, as we progressed, we found ourselves neglecting Trello in favor of prioritizing the completion of tasks.

 ## <a id="the-project-vision"></a>Vision
-In this research project, the context was to develop a data science solution for checking the status of road signs for IV-Infra.
-The problem being addressed was the need to efficiently and accurately map and check the status of road signs, such as determining if a sign is in the correct location, if it is rotated too much, or if it is expired.
+In this research project, the context was to develop a data science solution for checking the status of traffic signs for IV-Infra.
+The problem being addressed was the need to efficiently and accurately map and check the status of traffic signs, such as determining if a sign is in the correct location, if it is rotated too much, or if it is expired.

 For this goal, we set the following research questions:
-1. "How can road signs be recognized and mapped using a series of photos?"
+1. "How can traffic signs be recognized and mapped using a series of photos?"
 2. To what extent has research been done into recognizing traffic signs by means of Machine Learning and/or Neural Networks?
 3. What drives traffic sign mapping?
 4. Which data from the NDW will be integrated into the Neural Network?